Understanding the Differences Between Pipe Relining and Pipe Replacement

 When to choose | Minor damages like cracks or minor leaks | Severe damages like collapses or breaks |

-What is the difference between traditional pipe replacement and differ from relining pipe?
+How does traditional pipe replacement differ from relining pipe?

-Which method is cheaper - pipe relining or traditional pipe replacement?
+Which option is less expensive: liner relining or conventional pipe replacement?

 Additional Information